quollism/blender-keyframetools/README.md

 ## Roadmap

-These are the current priorities as of version 0.6.0 (24 May 2019)
+These are the current priorities as of version 0.6.1 (27 June 2019)

 ### Coming Other Changes and Fixes

-* Blender 2.8 compatibility is underway!
 * All: Make all F-Curve types manipulable, including properties belonging to materials, scenes and worlds.
 * Ease: Do something more helpful with out-of-bounds keys
 * Share Keys: Make it work again